Hellmy/ng-conf-2017/README.md

     Resources pointed by speaker

     [Material.io ](https://material.angular.io/)

+    Notes: Interesting part about how to design components API.
+Later on its also about DOM manipulation and how to encapsulate that...

  ---
 11. `Back from the past: A tale of helping others upgrade from Angular 1.x` [Sergio Cruz](https://twitter.com/hashtagserg) - [Slides](https://cl.ly/1T141I0a1n2T ) | [Youtube](https://www.youtube.com/watch?v=FFhJSkI35U8)